locationtech/geomesa/geomesa-tools/README.md

 #### Example command:
     geomesa list -u username -p password -c test_catalog

+### querystats
+Export queries and statistics logged for raster tables by using the `querystats` command.

+####Usage (required options denoted with star):
+    $ geomesa help querystats
+    Export queries and statistics about the last X number of queries to a CSV file.
+    Usage: querystats [options]
+      Options:
+        -a, --auths
+           Accumulo authorizations
+        -i, --instance
+           Accumulo instance name
+        -mc, --mock
+           Run everything with a mock accumulo instance instead of a real one (true/false)
+           Default: false
+        -num, --number-of-records
+           Number of query records to export from Accumulo
+           Default: 1000
+        -o, --output
+           Name of the file to output to
+        -p, --password
+           Accumulo password (will prompt if not supplied)
+      * -t, --raster-table
+           Accumulo table for storing raster data
+      * -u, --user
+           Accumulo user name
+        -v, --visibilities
+           Accumulo scan visibilities
+        -z, --zookeepers
+           Zookeepers (host[:port], comma separated)

+#### Example command:
+    geomesa querystats -u username -p password -t somerastertable -num 10

 ### tableconf
 To list, describe, and update the configuration parameters on a specified table, use the `tableconf` command.